 Only season/rub one side while on the cutting board.
 If these chops were flipped over to season the other side, most of the rub on the bottom will stick to the cutting board.
 Season the other side on the grill.

 Smoke – Some of you are wondering why I didn’t say sear first.
 Yes, searing browns the pork chops which caramelizes the proteins and adds a ton of flavor to any meat.
 The problem is, if the chop is seared first, it won’t take on much smoke flavor.
 So smoke THEN sear which is the best of both worlds.
 It’s called the reverse sear method.

 I cranked up my pellet smoker to 225 and added my monster pork chops, seasoned side down and applied the rub to the top:

 Notice that probe inserted into the pork chop?
 It’s vital that you have some way of checking the temp of the chops.
 Once they hit about 115-120, you’re going to want to sear them.

-Sear – Luckily, my pellet smoker has a sear station on the side.
+Sear – Luckily, my pellet smoker has a gas powered sear station on the side, essentially giving me mini gas grill on the side of my pellet cooker.
 Time to caramelize some proteins.
 Nothing to this.
 Just crank up the heat to as hot as it will go and put some grill marks on both sides of the chops:

-Once the chops have grill marks on both sides, back to the smoker to sauce:
+Once the chops have grill marks on both sides, remove from the gas grill/sear station and put them back on the smoker to sauce: